PHILADELPHIA REFLECTIONS

 Haddonfield Map

 For a century or more, Haddonfield has had a railroad.
-Both the Reading and the Pennsylvania railroads ran through Haddonfield on their way from Philadelphia to Atlantic City, and later on they were combined in the Pennsylvania-Reading Seashore Line.
-In 1950, the coal-fired steam locomotives made a grade crossing on Kings Highway Pennsylvania railroads, and even tooted at the outskirts of town.
-It was a little awkward, dirty and dangerous, but it had to be admitted that regular train service to the Shore was nice, as was regular commuting to Philadelphia.
-At least once a day, an elegant old train named the Nelly Bly made a round trip to New York, for those who occasionally wanted to take in a show, or do their Christmas shopping in style.
-From the looks of some of the larger Victorian houses in town, there might even have been a few bankers who went to Wall Street for important matters.
+Both the Reading and the Pennsylvania railroads ran through Haddonfield on their way from Philadelphia to Atlantic City, and later on, they were combined in the Pennsylvania-Reading Seashore Line.
+In 1950, the coal-fired steam locomotives still made a grade crossing on Kings Highway and tooted at the outskirts of town.
+A little awkward, dirty and dangerous, perhaps, but it had to be admitted that regular train service to the Shore was nice, as was regular commuting to Philadelphia.
+At least once a day, an elegant old train named the Nelly Bly made a round trip to New York, for those who occasionally wanted to take in a show, or do Christmas shopping in style.
+From the looks of some of the larger Victorian houses in town, there might even have been a few bankers going to Wall Street for important matters.
 Haddonfield was sleepy, but it had made things very convenient for itself.

 As an epilogue, it can now be seen that there would have been advantages to the original design.
-The trains from Philadelphia to Atlantic City run immediately alongside the tracks of the high speed line for a mile in Haddonfield.
+The trains from Philadelphia to Atlantic City run immediately alongside the tracks of the high-speed line for a mile in Haddonfield.
 If they weren't all squeezed in a ditch, there might have been room for an interchange between the two at Haddonfield.
 But we don't care, we don't care.
 When we want to go to the shore, or to New York, we will drive.
-There's an entrance to the interstate highway just next to the country club.